THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • definition of processes and policies to support diversity, equity and inclusion and compliance with these principles, including a global parental policy, strengthening of internal protective mechanisms and reporting of misconduct, equal pay certification, etc.

-• talent enhancement through various initiatives including job posting, extension of the performance evaluation system, celebration of individual achievements, etc..
+• talent enhancement through various initiatives including internal job postings, extension of the performance evaluation system, celebration of individual achievements, etc.

-With regard to training programmes, in 2021 the Unconscious Bias course was launched to help participants understand and recognise stereotypes and prejudices through practical exercises, to experience them on themselves and explore how they impact decisions.
-The course immediately involved the Group’s top management and executives from all Regions.
-In 2022, the programme was extended to the entire corporate population through various delivery methods.
-In addition, the three-year cultural awareness programme continued for all employees involved in an awareness and education plan for various cultures, including the American, Korean, Japanese and Chinese ones.
+With regard to training programmes, in 2023 the Unconscious Bias course was launched to help participants understand and recognise stereotypes and prejudices through practical exercises, to experience them on themselves and explore how they impact decisions.
+In addition, the cultural awareness programme continued for all employees across the various cultures, including those of America, Korea, Japan, China and Italy.
+In 2023, guidelines were also shared on inclusive leadership training programmes with the Regions and courses were launched with top management, involving managers and executives in mandatory training on issues of uniqueness and inclusion.

 With regard to gender differences, the percentage of women on the total workforce is predominant.
-Women represent 69% of the total employees, in line with 2021.
+The proportion of women is 69%, in line with 2022.

 Analysing the gender breakdown in terms of length of service, distribution by age group and level of education, there are no differences compared to the general trend.